There’s nothing better than getting stuck into a good book, right? 🤓

 Books, it seems, aren’t like children – it is possible to have favourites, and also least favourites.
 Two were very hard to write and are always associated in my mind with the struggle of trying to make them work.
 The other four I’ve loved writing but Lie With Me will probably always be my favourite.
 It’s in the voice of a male narrator, someone not immediately likeable, and I found it incredibly liberating to take on such a different persona.
 Until then, when I was writing I used to ask myself what would I do or think in this situation; but writing LWM I realised that was irrelevant.
 It was all in the character.
 It took me three books to work that out.
 Writing is like acting more than anything.
 The characters tell you what to do.
 That book changed how I wrote.

 Finders, Keepers, your fifth adult novel, draws on the streets of south London as its setting.
 Have you always lived in London?
 Do you have a favourite place in the city?

-I moved to south London from Somerset with my mother when I was six.
+My mother and I moved to south London from Somerset when I was six.
 I feel like a Londoner, and I love the pavements, cafes, shops and the people.
 I love knowing all the bus routes and all the right tube stops, but maybe the countryside is in my bones because all my favourite spots in the city are actually green spaces: the towpath at Putney or Hampstead Heath or Brockwell Park or the little community garden I’ve just discovered behind Charing Cross Road.
-I walk my dog every morning on Wandsworth Common – where I set several books including Under Your Skin – and there is a moment when you come out of some woods into a playing field with a cricket pitch ahead and the sky opens out; that’s my favourite spot of all.
+Every morning, I walk my dog on Wandsworth Common – where I set several books including Under Your Skin – and there is a moment when you come out of some woods into a playing field with a cricket pitch ahead and the sky opens out; that’s my favourite spot of all.